Claude Proxy Configuration Reference

 ~/.neurolink/proxy-state.json | user default | Proxy state -- Runtime state persisted by the running proxy (PID, port, host, strategy, start time, fallback chain, guard PID).
 Used by proxy status and the fail-open guard. |

-~/.neurolink/logs/proxy-YYYY-MM-DD.jsonl | 0o600 | Request logs -- One JSONL entry per proxied request.
-Rotated daily by date.
-Each entry contains: timestamp, requestId, method, path, model, stream flag, tool count, account label, response status, response time, error info, and token usage. |
+~/.neurolink/logs/proxy-YYYY-MM-DD.jsonl | 0o600 | Request summary logs -- One JSONL entry per completed proxied request.
+Includes requestId, method, path, model, status, account label, response time, token usage, and trace correlation fields. |

 ~/.neurolink/account-quotas.json | user default | Account quotas -- Cached quota/utilization data from Anthropic's unified-5h and unified-7d rate-limit headers.
 Flushed to disk every 5 seconds. |